geniuslifedesign/Projects/README.md

 ## Introduction

-For this Capstone project, I am creating a hypothetical scenario for a Philadelphia tourism company that would like to improve tourist products and services that they sell to travelers.
-The goal this project to optimize sightseeing packages for The City of Phildelphia.
+For this Capstone project, I am creating a hypothetical scenario for a Philadelphia tourism company that would like to improve tourist products and services that they offer to travelers.
+The goal of this project to optimize sightseeing packages for The City of Phildelphia.

 ## Business Problem